-As detailed in Table 9-1, the total proposed combined budget requested by CCJPA for operating, marketing, and administrative expenses for FY 2025-26 is expected to decrease overall by four percent of the currently authorized funding amount for the current period FY 2024-25.
-As of the writing of this ABP version, CCJPA has received seventy-five percent of the requested amounts for Administration, Information Customer Support Services, and Marketing line items for FY 2024-25.
+As detailed in Table 9-1, the total proposed combined budget requested by CCJPA for operating, marketing, and administrative expenses for FY 2025-26 is expected to increase overall by three percent of the authorized funding amount for the current period FY 2024-25.
 It is expected that we will receive an allocation for the remaining twenty-five percent in the coming weeks, after which there will be an eight percent reduction in requested operating, marketing, and administrative expenses for FY 2025-26 as compared to FY 2024-25.
 This includes:

-- A net decrease of 19 percent in the Amtrak operating contract due to the transition of train equipment maintenance to a new provider (with contract held by San Joaquins Joint Powers Authority (SJJPA) for which funding will be requested by SJJPA on behalf of CCJPA); - An increase in Amtrak Operating costs, for which CCJPA has limited direct control over actual Amtrak operating costs and must follow the newly revised costing methodology that establishes the cost structure for Amtrak-provided services; - A projected increase of 15 percent in Amtrak Operating revenue as compared to FY 2024-25; - Significant increase in the Direct Operations budget due to the transition of funding from the CalITP line item to Direct Operations for Tap2Ride expenses; and - An increase of four percent to the Administrative and Information Customer Support Services budgets due to inflationary increases.
-It is important to note that there is currently an overhead rate study underway which may result in an increase to the Administrative, Information Customer Support Services, and Marketing funding requests for payment to CCJPA's Managing Agency under the Administrative Services Agreement.
+- A net decrease of four percent in the Amtrak operating contract due to the transition of train equipment maintenance to a new provider (with contract held by San Joaquins Joint Powers Authority (SJJPA) for which funding will be requested by SJJPA on behalf of CCJPA); - An increase of five percent in Amtrak Operating costs, for which CCJPA has limited direct control over actual Amtrak operating costs and must follow the newly revised costing methodology that establishes the cost structure for Amtrak-provided services; - A projected increase of 14 percent in Amtrak Operating revenue as compared to FY 2024-25;

+- Significant increase in the Direct Operations budget due to the transition of funding for Tap2Ride expenses from the CalITP line item to Direct Operations; and - An increase of six percent in the Administrative budget primarily due to increases due to labor, Administrative Services Agreement overhead expenses, and insurance; and - An increase of four percent to the Information Customer Support Services budget and increase of two percent to the Marketing budget due to inflationary increases.